chevah/github-hooks-server/README.rst

 * needs-changes
 * needs-merge

-The GitHub Token needs to have triage permissions to the managed repo, and the account must be a member of the organization to be able to see teams.

 The code is public but the package is private.
 It is not / and should not be published on PyPi.